-Finishing dental school in our native Mosul had me in high hopes of doing great things to improve the oral health of our popular masses in Mosul, Iraq’s second city.
-Practicing Iraq for the next two years left me hungry to learn new things.
-However, I went for our neighbor Turkey.
+Finishing dental school in our native Mosul had me in high hopes of doing important things to improve the oral health of our popular masses in Mosul, Iraq’s second city.
+Practicing in Iraq for two years left me hungry to learn new things, so I relocated to our neighbor Turkey.
 First, I spent a year learning the Turkish language.
 Next, I earned my doctoral degree in Orthodontics in August 2014.
 My areas of principal expertise include active and especially camouflage and multi-display Orthodontics.

 Orthodontics had always been my choice for postgraduate study, but it wasn't available in Iraq.
 The transition from maxillofacial surgeon to orthodontist helped me broaden my horizons and think about dentistry in interdisciplinary ways.
 I participated in many scientific conferences and completed skeletal anchorage and mini-implant courses, Botox and facial filler, and Orthognathic Orthodontics.

 Working as a technician at Houston's most extensive orthodontics labs helped me acclimate to my new high-tech surroundings.
 I also learned a great deal about the orthodontics marketplace in Houston.
-I think the money spent on Orthodontics in America is impressive.
+The money spent on Orthodontics in America is impressive.

 As military forces from several countries encircle my city, Mosul, making preparations for a siege that is anticipated to last an entire year, I cannot help but think about my neighbors unable to escape, the hundreds of thousands of people trapped inside under ISIS control, children, little boys and girls who are already traumatized.
 Perhaps if I could become a successful Orthodontist in America, I could at least fund a clinic back home in Mosul to help as many of them as possible to smile again, someday, in a new Mosul that is free, born from the ashes of the past.